anrbn/GCP-Attack-Defense/research/Google Cloud/Compute Engine/Persistance-via-SSH-Key-Addition.md

 # Methods to add SSH Keys for Persisting in VM

 - **Method 1. authorized_key**: Adding the Public Keys directly in the ~/.ssh/authorized_key file by logging in to the specific Instance.
 - **Method 2.
-Project Metadata**: Adding the Public Keys in Project Metadata which will be added to every Instance by GCP.
+Project Metadata**: Adding the Public Keys in Project Metadata which will be added to every Instance by Compute Engine.
 - **Method 3.
-Instance Metadata**: Adding the Public Keys in Instance Metadata which will be added to the specific Instance by GCP.
+Instance Metadata**: Adding the Public Keys in Instance Metadata which will be added to the specific Instance by Compute Engine.

 <IMAGE>

-It's worth noting that GCP provides a security feature named "**Block project-wide SSH keys**".
+It's worth noting that Compute Engine provides a security feature named "**Block project-wide SSH keys**".
 When activated for a VM, this feature prevents the automatic import of SSH keys from the Project Metadata, thereby rendering "Method 2" useless.
-However, if "Block project-wide SSH keys" is enabled/checked, GCP can still import SSH keys from the Instance Metadata and add it in ~/.ssh/authorized_key file.
+However, if "Block project-wide SSH keys" is enabled/checked, Compute Engine can still import SSH keys from the Instance Metadata and add it in ~/.ssh/authorized_key file.

 <IMAGE>